Our gynaecology services are provided by a highly specialised team of medical and nursing staff.

 Ambulatory Hysteroscopy Service

 Hysteroscopy involves inserting a thin telescope into the womb through the vagina.
-This can be done without an anaesthetic as an especially thin telescope is used, which causes minimal discomfort and is usually well-tolerated.
-It provides diagnosis and management of women with heavy or irregular periods.
+This can be done without an anaesthetic, gas and air can be offered.
+It provides diagnosis and management of women with heavy, irregular periods or bleeding after the menopause.

-taking samples or biopsies from the womb lining
+• taking samples or biopsies from the lining of the womb

 Urogynaecology